clearclaw/pyver/README.md

 ('0', '1', '3+gc1a0f15', 'dirty')
 ```

-Likewise for PEP 440 public versions if public is passed as true:
+Likewise for PEP 440 public versions if public is passed as true (as
+it is now for pyver (a recent change)):

 ```
 $ python